Please help us by disabling your ad blocker.

 That is why it starts with a simple decision-making structure:

-By creating SMART objectives (specific – measurable – achievable – relevant – time-bound) in advance, everyone in the organisation knows what they want to achieve.
+By creating SMART Goals (specific – measurable – achievable – relevant – time-bound) in advance, everyone in the organisation knows what they want to achieve.

 By determining the criteria important to achieving the goal, a framework is established.
 Each objective has criteria which are important to a greater or a lesser degree to achieve it.
 By setting criteria, everyone is aware of the requirements when making a decision.